MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRd8c7f213eb290e0-Export-Trade-Corporations/section-1.987-0.md

 (3) Exceptions.

-(b) Gain or loss recognition in connection with a deferral event.
+(b) Gain and loss recognition in connection with a deferral event.

 (1) In general.